Dav1216/Coledit/README.md

 - **Email**: user1@example.com, **Password**: pass1
 - **Email**: user2@example.com, **Password**: pass2

-You can then proceed to experiment with the application as shown in the tutorial video.
+You can then proceed to experiment with the application as you want, or as shown in the tutorial video.